ornlneutronimaging/iMars3D/docs/developer/highlevel_design.rst

 Structure
 ---------

-The iMars3D auto reconstruction application si comprised of:
+The iMars3D auto reconstruction application is comprised of:

 * The Backend

     * iMars3D Filter/Function Library
     * IMars3D non-interactive Workflow Engine

-This application could also be run from the command line.
+The auto reduction application could also be run from the command line.

 For auto reconstruction a wrapper script is required.
 The system that invokes the auto reconstruction assumes an interface that takes the location of the raw ct_scans.